germanger/synced-youtube/README.md

 - `'/'` : Endpoint for connecting to the socket.io server
 - `'/'` : Also returns `index.html` (angular app)
-- `'/api/users/list'` : List of connected users
+- `'/api/users/list'` : Expects a `socketId`.
+Returns list of the users in the current room.
 - `'/api/users/rename'` : Expects a `socketId` and a `username`
 - `'/api/users/updateIsTyping'` : Expects a `socketId` and a `isTyping`
-- `'/api/messages/list'` : List of messages
+- `'/api/messages/list'` : Expects a `socketId`.
+List of messages in the current room.
 - `'/api/messages/submit'` : Expects a `socketId` parameter and a `body` parameter
 - `'/api/messages/clear'` : Expects a `socketId`.
 Clears all messages.
-- `'/api/player/info'` : Player info (current video, time and state)
+- `'/api/player/info'` : Expects a `socketId`.
+Gets the current room player info (current video, time and state)
 - `'/api/player/setVideo'` : Expects a `socketId` and a `videoURL`
 - `'/api/player/submitState'` : Expects a `socketId` and a `state`
 - `'/api/player/submitCommand'` : Expects a `socketId`, a `state`, and a `time`